patosvi/alx-low_level_programming/0x0A-argc_argv/README.md

 2-args.c	:prints all arguments it receives.
-All arguments should be printed, including the first one Only print one argument per line, ending with a new line
+All arguments should be printed, including the first one Only print one argument per line, ending with a new line 3-mul.c	:multiplies two numbers. print the result of the multiplication, followed by a new line it assumes that the two numbers and result of the multiplication can be stored in an integer If the program does not receive two arguments, your program should print Error, followed by a new line, and return 1